RolandChristensen/developer-journal/_drafts/github-projects.md

 2. Click the **Duplicate workflow** button
 3. Change the repo
 4. Save with the name you enter

+Check the other default workflows to see what works for you.

 ### Automating Projects using Actions
 Example action: automatically add a pull request to the project board with a **Status** of **Todo** with a **Date Posted** field set to today, when you mark a PR as **Ready for review**